inslichtruecken/gpx/general/set-up-instructions.md

 From this point make any changes you want, and follow normal git procedure to commit the changes back to the repository.

+# Understanding the site configuration

+The file `_config.yml` includes the overall settings of the Track Web Site.
+Parameters include:

+* Properties provided by the Minimal Theme
+  * selection of the theme:                                    theme
+  * true/false to indicate whether to provide a download URL:  show_downloads
+  * used Github repository:                                    repository
+  * Your Google Analytics tracking ID:                         google_analytics
+* Properties used by the Jekyll SEO Tag
+  * The title of your site:                                    title
+  * title tagd of the home page like 'title | tagline':        tagline
+  * The full URL to your site:                                 url
+  * A short description of your site's purpose:                description
+  * Location of the logo file:                                 logo
+  * for verifying ownership via Google webmaster tools:        google_site_verification
+  * The locale these tags are marked up in:                    lang
+* Custom properties for this GPX Track Repository Web Site
+  * A link to the impressum you want to reference:             impressum (Note: if not specified: the page ./general/impressum will be displayed)
+  * A link to the gdpr-notice you want to reference:           gdpr-notice (Note: if not specified: the page ./general/gdpr-notice will be displayed)
+  * A link to the legal you want to reference:                 legal (Note: if not specified: the page ./general/legal will be displayed)
+  * Link to your Homepage:                                     my link

 ## Understanding Layouts
 Every page you visit should have an underlying `markdown` file accompanying it.
 Generally the content of that file is mostly plain text, with some styling elements (refer to the [cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) to see what styling elements exist), and the layout of that file is specified by a corresponding layout file.